Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

 Note that the elements of masking matrix $\mathbbm{1}_\textit{m}[i,j]$ are set to 1 individually with a probability $p_\textit{ij}^\textit{m}$ and 0 with a probability $1-p_\textit{ij}^\textit{m}$.
-Different types of masking probabilities $p_\textit{ij}^\textit{m}$ and masking values $m_\textit{ij}$ specify different augmentation strategies, as shown in Table~\ref{tb: feature-masking-strategy} and Fig.~\ref{fig: feature-masking}.
-For example, $p_\textit{ij}^\textit{m}$ and $m_\textit{ij}$ can be set to fixed constants, yielding \textbf{uniform zero masking}, which means uniformly masking a fraction of the dimensions with zeros in the graph features and has been widely used in~\cite{GRACE-2020,BGRL-2021,BGRL-2022,GROC-2021,MERIT-2021,Ethident-2022,GBT-2022} to generate contrastive graph views.
-GraphCL~\cite{GraphCL-2020} utilizes a \textbf{noise masking} with $p_\textit{ij}^\textit{m}=1$ and $\boldsymbol{M}\sim \mathcal{N}(\boldsymbol{0}, \boldsymbol{\Sigma})$ to replace the whole node feature matrix with Gaussian noise.
-MeTA~\cite{MeTA-2021} performs timestamp perturbation by adding Gaussian noise to time attribute in edges, yielding augmented timestamps.
-NodeAug~\cite{NodeAug-2020} introduces an \textbf{importance-based masking} that replaces the uninformative attributes with more relevant ones, and computes the mask probabilities through attribute weights.
-Similarly, GCA~\cite{GCA-2021} uses multiple node centralities to compute the mask probabilities.
-FLAG~\cite{FLAG-2022} introduces a learnable \textbf{gradient-based masking} and iteratively augments node features with adversarial perturbation during training.
-Finally, it's worth noting that feature masking can be applied to different graph features like node features, edge features or other relevant features.
-For example, Ethident~\cite{Ethident-2022} uniformly masks the edge features in the Ethereum interaction graph, MeTA~\cite{MeTA-2021} perturbs the timestamp attribute in edges, and SMICLR~\cite{SMICLR-2022} designs the `XYZ mask' augmentation to add tiny perturbations in the atoms' coordinates (\ie node position features) during molecular graph representation learning.
+Different types of masking probabilities $p_\textit{ij}^\textit{m}$ and masking values $M_\textit{ij}$ specify different augmentation strategies, as shown in Table~\ref{tb: feature-masking-strategy} and Fig.~\ref{fig: feature-masking}. \textbf{Global uniform zero masking} randomly masks a fraction of the dimensions with zeros in graph features, in which $p_\textit{ij}^\textit{m}$ is set to fixed constants and $M_\textit{ij}=0$, and has been extensively employed in~\cite{GRACE-2020,BGRL-2021,BGRL-2022,GROC-2021,MERIT-2021,Ethident-2022,GBT-2022} to generate contrastive views. \textbf{Local zero masking} is another strategy that masks messages from selected nodes by setting their features to all-zero vectors.
+This strategy enables a node to aggregate messages only from a subset of its neighbors, achieving an augmentation in the receptive field of the target node.
+Consequently, it is widely applied in node-level tasks~\cite{HeCo-2021,MH-Aug-2021,GRAND-2020,AutoGRL-2021}. \textbf{Noise masking} utilized by GraphCL~\cite{GraphCL-2020} replaces the entire node feature matrix with Gaussian noise, where $p_\textit{ij}^\textit{m}=1$ and $\boldsymbol{M}\sim \mathcal{N}(\boldsymbol{0}, \boldsymbol{\Sigma})$. \textbf{Importance-based masking} involves selectively masking certain features of nodes in the graph based on their importance.
+For example, NodeAug~\cite{NodeAug-2020} replaces the uninformative attributes with more relevant ones, and computes mask probabilities through attribute weights.
+Similarly, GCA~\cite{GCA-2021} uses multiple node centralities to compute the mask probabilities. \textbf{Gradient-based masking}, as presented in FLAG~\cite{FLAG-2022}, introduces learnable masking that iteratively augments node features with adversarial perturbations during training.
+Finally, it's worth noting that feature masking can be applied to various graph features like node features, edge features or other relevant features.
+For example, Ethident~\cite{Ethident-2022} uniformly masks edge features in Ethereum interaction graph, MeTA~\cite{MeTA-2021} perturbs the timestamp attribute in edges, and SMICLR~\cite{SMICLR-2022} designs the `XYZ mask' augmentation to add tiny perturbations in the atoms' coordinates (\ie node position features) during molecular graph representation learning.